HiddenUtility/genesis-agent/README.md

     fix_dir --"in"--> fix_task
 ```
 ## Design Points
-  * The prompts allow asynchronous task execution between AI agents and humans through markdown files.
+* AI agents and humans can asynchronously execute tasks by managing prompts through markdown files.
 * By separating ticket issuance and execution tasks, human review and intervention are possible.
 * Ticket issuance can be performed by either humans or agents.
 * Retaining the used tickets enhances reusability.
 * Retaining the used tickets allows for checking and improving the accuracy of prompts.
 * The revision work can be instructed individually within the deliverable files, simplifying prompt input to the terminal.
 * It eliminates the need to write prompts to the terminal during execution.

 # FAQ

-## Is it okay to add a template for the ticket file?
+## Can I add a ticket file template?
-1. You can create your own ticket file template in any location.
+1. Create your own ticket file template in any location.
 A sample is available in @WORKS/TICKETS/_temp.
 2. Edit [issue_ticket.md](./WORKS/TASKS/issue_ticket.md) and provide a path to the ticket file you created.

 ## How can I change the content of the ticket file template?
 1. Check the third line of [issue_ticket.md](./WORKS/TASKS/issue_ticket.md) to see which file is being referenced.
 2. Edit the referenced sample.md.

 ## How can I add more types of tasks?
 1. Create your own task file template in any location.
-The default location is @WORKS/TICKETS.
+The default location is @WORKS/TASKS.
 2. If you are using GeminiCLI, edit [GEMINI.md](GEMINI.md) to set up shortcuts for executing the task files.
 3. If you are using ClaudeCode, create a custom slash command to execute the task file in `.claude/commands`.

 ## How can I adjust the contents of a task?
-1. Edit the relevant task file located in @WORKS/TICKETS.
+1. Edit the relevant task file located in @WORKS/TASKS.
 2. If you change the task file name and are using GeminiCLI, edit [GEMINI.md](GEMINI.md).
 3. If you change the task file name and are using ClaudeCode, edit the custom slash command for the corresponding task in `.claude/commands`.